CBIC Remote Proctor Testing Policy

 • No rescheduling or cancellations are allowed within 5 days of your appointment; examination fees will be forfeited.

-More information regarding rescheduling or cancelling to your appointment, or requesting an extension, can be found in CBIC's Examination Appointment Policy.
-CBIC strongly encourages candidates to review this policy prior to reaching out CBIC Staff.
+More information regarding rescheduling or canceling your appointment, or requesting an extension, can be found in CBIC's Examination Appointment Policy.
+CBIC strongly encourages candidates to review this policy prior to reaching out to CBIC Staff.

 top